aws-samples/shopfloor-connectivity/docs/adapters/modbus.md

 ### AdapterDevice
 The identifier that references a specific Modbus TCP device defined in the Devices section of the adapter configuration.
 This identifier must match a DeviceId in the adapter's Devices section and is used to establish which physical Modbus device to communicate with.
 Note that this is not the Modbus Unit ID (slave address), but rather the logical device identifier used within the SFC configuration.

+**When multiple sources read from the same device, by using the same IP address, then a device for each source must be configured for each source to use.**

 **Type**: String

 ---